 WyNo x Bodega is a merger of two of Ben Milgate and Elvis Abrahanowicz’s businesses.
 The pair, who gave Sydney dining a fair shake with their fire-fuelled homage to Argentinian barbecue, Porteño, first broke onto the scene with Bodega in 2006.
-Today, their stable of restaurants – exclusively run or as partnerships – ia an enviable collection of Sydney hotspots.
+Today, their stable of restaurants – exclusively run or as partnerships – is an enviable collection of Sydney hotspots.
 In 2019, the pair upped stakes from Bodega’s original Commonwealth Street site, joining their WyNo wine shop/bar in nearby Holt Street, just behind Porteño.

-While there’s a decent amount of nostalgia to the old digs, it’s hard to argue with the logic of pairing the duo’s much-loved tapas with a sizable collection of cutting-edge wine assembled by sommelier Lana Gray.
+While there’s a decent amount of nostalgia to the old digs, it’s hard to argue with the logic of pairing the duo’s much-loved tapas with a sizeable collection of cutting-edge wine assembled by sommelier Lana Gray.
 The basic layout of the narrow site has not changed much, indeed not since its predecessor, 121 BC, occupied the space.
 The room is split lengthways, with floor-to-ceiling racking, complete with sliding library ladders, and well-stocked fridges on one side.
-While on the other, a new venue-length island serves as a communal high table and bar in one.
+While on the other, a venue-length island serves as a communal high table and bar in one.

-Everything in the wine store is fair game in the restaurant, with over 300 bottles also available by the glass – just ask.
+Everything in the wine store is fair game in the restaurant, with over 200 bottles also available by the glass – just ask.
 The wine list – and yes, there is a list, so mid-dinner wanderings to peruse the shelves aren’t necessary, though perfectly acceptable – leans towards small, artisan producers from around the globe.

 Local lo-fi stars like BK Wines, Lucy Margaux, Shobbrook and Patrick Sullivan are joined by a slightly newer wave of labels, such as Gentle Folk, Vignerons Schmölzer & Brown and Dilworth & Allain.
 And if you want to hit some of the big names of ‘natural’ wine, you’ll find bottlings from Gravner, Radikon, Cornelisson and Nicolas Joly, amongst other luminaires.